sripberger/csc-tools/README.md

 This command will cause the following to be logged into the terminal:

 ```
-collisionScore:        4
+collisionScore:        8
-minimumCollisionScore: 2
+minimumCollisionScore: 4
-ignoredRegion:         Brockway
 ```

 - The `collisionScore` is based on the number of regional collisions.
-It isn't exactly linear, meaning this result doesn't mean there are exactly 4 collisions.
-In fact, there are only two collisions occurring right now, but since one of them involves three players instead of just two, it's considered more severe.
+It isn't exactly linear, meaning this result doesn't mean there are exactly eight collisions.
+In fact, there are only four collisions occurring right now, but since two of them involve three players instead of just two, they're considered more severe.
 The key thing to take away here is that lower is better, and higher is worse.

 - The `minimumCollisionScore` is based on the total number of players in each region.
 It represents the absolute smallest `collisionScore` that can possibly